About the Tournament

 Not only is this relevant to presenting a legal case and the skills that requires, but also to how that law is formed initially by parliamentarians and their advisors.
-The Society believes that active participation in democracy requires that the principles of debate be understood - to allow them to be applied in environments as diverse as the formal settings of parliament, councils and committees through to use informally to discuss issues of relevance to young people and students.
+We believe that active participation in democracy requires that the principles of debate be understood - to allow them to be applied in environments as diverse as the formal settings of parliament, councils and committees through to use informally to discuss issues of relevance to young people and students.

 Watch our video to find out more about the competition and why Scottish school pupils love to compete: